Hotel de la Opera

 Children are welcome to come and stay at Hotel de la Opera although there are no formal children's facilities other than cots, additional beds and babysitting, which can all be arranged on request.

-Hotel de la Opera has two restaurants; El Mirador, specializing in Italian and Colombian cuisine and with unrivalled views over the roofs and belltowers of Bogota's historic quarter and La Scala, serving Mediterranean cuisine.
+Hotel de la Opera has two restaurants; El Mirador, specialising in Italian and Colombian cuisine and with unrivalled views over the roofs and belltowers of Bogota's historic quarter and La Scala, serving Mediterranean cuisine.
 There is also a bar and a spa set on two floors, with a heated glass tiled pool, jacuzzi, sauna, Turkish baths and massage zone.

 The Hotel de la Opera is superbly situated for exploring Bogota's historical La Candelaria district, with its cobblestone streets, picturesque balconies and countless beautiful buildings dating back to the colonial and republican times.
 From the hotel it is just a short walk to the Botero museum and to Bogota's main square, the Plaza de Bolivar, flanked by the cathedral on one side.
 The Gold Museum is also within easy reach.